DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers-BACKUP/docs/23-Bootstrap.md

 2. Bootstrap hypothesis testing

 Bootstrap hypothesis testing is relatively undeveloped, and is generally not as accurate as permutation testing.
 Therefore in general avoid it.
-But for our problem in the notes, it may work.
-We will sample in a way that is consistent with the null hypothesis, then calculate a P-value as a tail probability like we do in permutation tests.
+But for our problem in the reading above, it may work.
+We will sample in a way that is consistent with the null hypothesis, then calculate a p-value as a tail probability like we do in permutation tests.
 This example does not generalize well to other applications like relative risk, correlation, regression, or categorical data.

 a.
 Using the `HELPrct` data, the null hypothesis requires the means of each group to be equal.
 Pick one group to adjust, either `male` or `female`.
 First zero the mean of the selected group by subtracting the sample mean of this group from data points only in this group.
 Then add the sample mean of the other group to each data point in the selected group.
 Store in a new object called `HELP_null`. set, store the observed value of the difference of means for male and female.
 b.
 The null hypothesis requires the means of each group to be equal.
 Pick one group to adjust, either `male` or `female`.
 First zero the mean of the selected group by subtracting the sample mean of this group from data points only in this group.
 Then add the sample mean of the other group to each data point in the selected group.
 Store in a new object called `HELP_null`.